 SMU is a community of trust whose very existence depends on adherence to standards of conduct.
-Student conduct that violates these standards is handled through the University Student Judiciary.
-Cases of alleged student misconduct involving serious physical or psychological harm are referred to the SMU Student Judiciary Serious Offense Judicial Board.
+Student conduct that violates these standards is handled through the University Conduct Review Process.
+Cases of alleged student misconduct involving serious physical or psychological harm may be referred to an SMU Conduct Board.
 This includes cases involving sexual misconduct and/or sexual assault or attempted sexual assault.
 (What follows is a summary of SMU's policies and procedures on sexual misconduct and sexual assault.
-Please consult the University Judicial Code section for these policies and procedures in their entirety.)
+Please consult the Student Code of Conduct and the University Conduct Review Process section for these policies and procedures in their entirety.)